TTRivkaTeller/xap-docs/site/content/sbp/tableau.markdown

 ##### Add XAP Jdbc Client Jars to the Classpath
 When connecting to the data grid, Easysoft runs the xap-jdbc custom driver.
 In order to make the driver visible for Easysoft, follow these steps:

-1. In your InsightEdge root directory go to /tools/maven.
-Run the installmavenrep.bat script.

-1. In your InsightEdge root directory go to /insightedge/tools/maven.
-Run the insightedge-maven.cmd script.

-1. In your InsightEdge root directory go to /insightedge/tools/jdbc.
+1. Navigate to ${XAP_HOME}/insightedge/tools/jdbc.
 Run the build-xap-jdbc-client.cmd script.

 1. The script creates the file xap-jdbc-client.jar.
 This jar will be used in the following steps.